tjameson1061/lara-example/README.md

 Then select the required branch by typing: git checkout {branch}
 After you checked out the branch, run: composer dump-autoload
-Then run: php artisan migrate::refresh --seed
+Then run: php artisan migrate::fresh --seed
 And finally, run the server by: php artisan serve

 <u><b>And now let's see the examples:</b></u>